tiepdotme/lisacharlotterost.github.io/_posts/2016-10-21-mappoetry.md

 ---
 layout: post
 title: Map Poetry
+whofor: at NACIS
 tag: talk, art
+categories: [fav, article, talk]
+image: /pic/161020_mappoetry-f.png
+summary: Drawing our internal maps lets us explore how we and others see the world.
+permalink: /:year/:month/:day/:title/
 ---

 *This is the transcript of a talk I gave at [NACIS 2016](https://nacis2016.sched.org/event/7Lmy/storylines-in-the-map) in Colorado Springs.
 I didn't include all of the slides, to make it more readable.*